 1. Because goods could now be transported rapidly and cheaply, it no longer mattered where the factory was.
 Additionally, long-distance transport was now so cheap, fast and efficient that different factories could build different parts of a product, ship the components, and the final product could be assembled in the end-user country; this also beat trade barriers and high import taxes on finished products because the destination country could now be the 'manufacturer' of any composite product.

-2. As a result of cheap, fast shipping, manufacturing moved from the UK to Asia; the cheapest place to make something could now be used because economies that were previously masked by huge transport costs now became active.
+2. As a result of cheap, fast shipping, manufacturing moved from the UK to Asia; the cheapest place to make something could now be used because economies that were previously masked by huge transport costs now became effective.
 In effect, the factories moved from Sheffield to Shenzhen.

 4. It caused a huge trade deficit as the UK no longer made all goods; they could be made anywhere in the world and be in Croydon within six weeks instead of three months, and cheaper.
 Due to reefer boxes (self-contained refrigerated containers) and very fast overall transit times almost all food could be produced elsewhere.
 As a direct result, the UK had to change from a manufacturing economy to a service economy.